About the OSIRIS Project

 As a former BMS 309 student at GVSU, I will be the first to admit that the study resources for the bone unit were lacking in some areas.
 For example, due to the fragility and value of authentic human bones, it makes sense that they were forbidden from leaving the classroom itself.
 However, this left students to flounder in the anatomy tutor lab with plastic bones, which often lacked the necessary detail to thoroughly study specific features.

-OSIRIS fills an educational need.
+OSIRIS fills an educational need

-There are other online resources available to students, but the 3D bones in these programs are often sub-par, and also lack appropriate detail.
+There are other online resources available to students, but the 3D bones in these programs are often sub-par, and also lack appropriate detail (they're too "clean").
 Any other relatively viable programs are stuck behind paywalls, which any college student will acknowledge is like pulling teeth (no pun intended).
-These issues are further amplified in the wake of the COVID-19 pandemic, where there is a genuine need for precise at-home study tools.

-GVSU makes OSIRIS Possible.
+GVSU makes OSIRIS Possible

-Grand Valley gives pre-med and pre-dental students an amazing opportunity to get a head start on their anatomy knowledge by being one of the few universities in Michigan to offer a cadaver lab.
-This website aims to be a reliable study tool for GVSU students taking any anatomy course, but especially BMS 309.
+Grand Valley State University gives pre-med and pre-dental students an amazing opportunity to get a head start on their anatomy knowledge by being one of the few universities in Michigan to offer a cadaver lab.

 The 3D Scanning/Modelling Process

-The Scanner.
+The Scanner

 In order to create 3D scans of real bones, I used a Creality Ferret 3D Scanner (Pictured Below).

-Trial and Error.
+Trial and Error

 It was quite a process to understand the quirks of the Creality scanner.
 Some bones were too shiny or too small, and the scanner couldn't quite pick up on the fine details.
 Printing out reference targets somewhat alleviated the issue, but this project certainly tested the upper limits of this scanner.

-3D Model Development - Blender.
+3D Model Development - Blender

 Pictured Below: A Blender window.
 After bones were scanned, they were processed using Blender to smooth edges and remove blemishes.